percona/pmm/docs/setting-up/server/virtual-appliance.md

 #### CLI

 1. Install [`ovftool`][OVFTool].
 (You need to register.)
-2. Import and convert the OVA file. (`ovftool` can't change CPU or memory settings during import but it can set the default interface.)
+2. Import and convert the OVA file. (`ovftool` can't change CPU or memory settings during import, but it can set the default interface.)

     Choose one of: